-We then return to Manhattan by subway to visit the Whitney Museum of American Art.
+This morning we visit the Whitney Museum of American Art.
 The Whitney opened at this new site in 2015 and is the country's preeminent museum dedicated to collecting, preserving and exhibiting the contemporary art of the United States.
-After a guided tour and time for lunch, we walk to the nearby Gansevoort Street entrance to the 'High Line', a public park built on a historic freight rail line elevated above the streets on Manhattan's West Side.
-The 'High Line' is owned by the City of New York and maintained and operated by Friends of the High Line.
+After a guided tour and time to visit the Whitney Biennial at your leisure, we walk to the nearby Gansevoort Street entrance to the High Line, a public park built on a historic freight rail line elevated above the streets on Manhattan's West Side.
+The High Line is owned by the City of New York and maintained and operated by Friends of the High Line.
 We shall walk a section of this park before returning to the hotel by subway.
+On our walk we will pass the impressive new art and performance space - The Shed.
+Opened to the public in April 2019, this is New York's first multi-arts centre designed to commission, produce and present all types of performing arts, visual arts and popular culture.
+The building itself is highly innovative and its most notable design feature is a telescoping outer shell that deploys over a plaza to create a great hall.
 (Overnight New York) B

-Day 13: Tuesday 2 October, New York
+Day 13: Tuesday 1 October, New York